 Youth LEAD is the largest network of Young Key Populations (YKPs) in Asia and the Pacific

-Our vision is to create an inclusive region where the human rights of young key affected people are respected and the impact of HIV and AIDS is mitigated through the meaningful involvement of young key affected populations to equal and equitable access to HIV prevention, treatment, care and support.
+Our vision is to create an inclusive region where the human rights of young key affected people are respected, and the impact of HIV and AIDS is mitigated through the meaningful involvement of young key affected populations to equal and equitable access to HIV prevention, treatment, care and support.

-We want to be the catalyst of change and to empower young key populations through capacity building, advocacy, and the expansion of partnerships between local, national, and regional YKP organizations.
+We want to be the catalyst of change and to empower young key populations through capacity building, advocacy, and the expansion of partnerships between local, national, and regional YKP organisations.
 We want to ensure more meaningful participation and involvement of YKP in all levels of decision making that impact their lives.
-We respect diversity and ensure gender balance in all aspects of our organizational structure and decision making.
+We respect diversity and ensure gender balance in all aspects of our organisational structure and decision making.

 Youth LEAD works to empower adolescents ages 14 - 18 and young key populations ages 18 - 30 at the grassroots level from across the Asia Pacific region.